mgchandler/brisect/README.md

 # ECT Smart Scan

 A Python library for automated scanning of a metallic component using eddy current coil.
 2D scanning using Zaber linear stages enabled using feedback from measurements made by a Handyscope.
-Written and tested using X-LSM200A-E03 linear stages in x- and y-axes in the UNDT lab, with Handyscope HS5 making measurements.
+Written and tested using X-LSM200A-E03 linear stages in x- and y-axes in the UNDT lab, with Handyscope HS5 making measurements, with drivers v8.1.9.
+Developed with Python v3.10.

 ## Setup

 To get started, a Python installation with `zaber-motion` and `python-libtiepie` packages is required.
 Suggested to set up a new environment using `mamba`:
 - Install [`mamba-forge`](https://github.com/conda-forge/miniforge#mambaforge) to your device.
-- Create a new environment from the Miniforge Prompt: `mamba create -n ect-smart-scan matplotlib numpy pyserial spyder yaml`
+- Create a new environment from the Miniforge Prompt: `mamba create -n ect-smart-scan matplotlib numpy pyserial scipy spyder yaml`
-- Activate the environment: `mamba activate ect-smart-scan
+- Activate the environment: `mamba activate ect-smart-scan`
 - Install the `zaber-motion` package: `python -m pip install zaber-motion`
 - Install the `libtiepie` package: `python -m pip install python-libtiepie`